GovWifi privacy notice

-GovWifi is a secure wifi service, developed by GDS.
+GovWifi is a secure wifi service.
 It provides wifi access in government buildings.

 GovWifi is currently in public beta, which means we’re still testing and improving it.

-In order that GovWifi can work effectively for you we will need the following data:
+In order that GovWifi can work effectively for you we collect the following data:

 - the number of authentication attempts you make

 - activation and login dates

 We also identify the buildings in which you access GovWifi.